mandapallisatish64/hellow-world/README.md

 <html>
 <body>
 <h1>What Is React?</h1>
 <p>React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called ìcomponentsî.
+It lets you compose complex UIs from small and isolated pieces of code called ‚Äúcomponents‚Äù.

 </p>
 <h2>Installing React js using Node Package Manager</h2>